The best time to visit Sequoia & Kings Canyon National Park is from mid June to August.

 For a good chance of seeing birds, you should plan to be up around dawn, particularly in the summer when busy trails can scare birds away.
 In the late spring and early summer, hungry bears tend to be quite active in the park as they look for food.

 Alpine meadows and the edges of forests tend to be especially good places to sight wildlife in the park during the early morning hours from May to June.

 Best time for rock climbing

-The best time for rock climbing in Sequoia and Kings Canyon is late summer and early fall, between August and September.
+The best time for rock climbing in Sequoia and Kings Canyon is between August and September.

 These months bring cooler temperatures and fewer crowds than at the height of summer.
 Additionally, there are often closures on popular crags, like Moro Rock, during the early spring and summer for nesting peregrine falcons, which are normally lifted by mid-August.

 Keep in mind that many of the world-class climbs in the parks are located deep in mountains where snow can fall at any time of year.
 Early summer can bring unpassable high water while late fall can have unexpectedly large snowfall, so plan your trip wisely based on the weather conditions.